 1. You want to capture every detail

-DSLRs can capture masses of detail thanks to their large image sensors.
-Sometimes a DSLR camera’s sensor can be as much as 25 times larger than a compact digital camera.
-A large sensor lets in more light, just like the retina of your eye, which results in higher definition and better quality.
+Thanks to large image sensors DSLRs can capture way more detail than a compact digital camera.
+A large sensor lets in more light – just like the retina of your eye – which results in higher definition and better quality.

-But to take creative control of your photography, it’s all about the manual controls for aperture, shutter speed, ISO and white balance.
+Most DSLRs have point-and-click automatic settings.
+But for more creative photography you’ll need to take control of aperture, shutter speed, ISO and white balance.

-interchangeable lenses are great for versatility, with each designed to create a specific effect.
-For example:
+Interchangeable lenses are great for versatility, each creating a specific effect.

-- Zoom in to wildlife in the distance with a telephoto lens
+- Zoom-in on wildlife with a telephoto lens

-DSLRs are perfect for capturing these moments, using a combination of manual controls and different lenses.
+DSLRs perfectly capture these moments with a combination of manual controls and different lenses.

-Tweak your camera’s shutter speed and ISO to freeze an animal as it runs or flies, with a telephoto lens letting you get close from a great distance.
+Adjust your camera’s shutter speed and ISO to freeze an animal as it runs or flies.
+Or use a telephoto lens to get you closer to the action.

 5. You want to work from dusk ‘til dawn (in all weathers)

-If you want to take photos after sunset and before sunrise, then a DSLR is a great option.
+If you want to take photos when lighting is low – like sunset and sunrise – then a DSLR is a great option.

 Looking for your first DSLR?
-Canon has created a great entry-level camera with the EOS 700D.
+Canon has created a great entry-level camera with the EOS 4000D.